keviny2/LiquidBayes/README.md

 # Overview
-LiquidBayes is a Bayesian Network (BN) for inferring clonal prevalences from liquid biopsy sequencing data
+LiquidBayes is a Bayesian Network (BN) for inferring tumour fraction and clonal prevalences from whole genome sequencing of cell-free DNA (cfDNA) and Direct Library Preparation (DLP+) of a matched tissue biopsy.